Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 5

-There shall be a Platform Committee, the duties of which shall be:

-a) To formulate a state platform dealing with issues of importance in the State of Idaho.

-b) Shall consist of 7 party members selected as follows: 4 appointed by the Executive Committee; one from each region to be selected in caucus by the County Central Committee Chairmen of that region.
+The Platform Committee shall formulate a state platform dealing with issues of importance and relevance in the State of Idaho.
+This committee shall consist of 7 Party members selected as follows: 4 appointed by the Executive Board and one from each region to be selected in caucus by the County Central Committee Chairmen of that region.
+If the Central Committee structure is not in place, the Executive Board shall select all member of this Committee.

 ### SECTION 6

-There shall be a Constitution, By-Laws and Rules Committee consisting of seven party members appointed by the Executive Committee.
+There shall be a Bylaws and Rules Committee consisting of seven Party members appointed by the Executive Board.
+This Committee shall consider amendments to the governing documents of the Party, and shall recommend such amendments to a Regular or Special Convention.

 ### SECTION 7